 Chiang Mai is one of the most popular Thailand digital nomad cities.
 In fact, it’s known as the country’s digital nomad hotspot, luring nomads from around the world with its laidback atmosphere.
 While the city is not as busy as Bangkok, it has a thriving digital nomad community, especially around Niman road, home to many coworking spaces where you can meet fellow nomads.

 Located north of Thailand, Chiang Mai is smaller than Bangkok, yet it doesn’t fall short of exciting places to explore.
 Chiang Mai is home to many beautiful temples and bustling markets.
 If you are into nature, it offers plenty of opportunities for outdoor adventures, such as hiking the Pilgrims Path and exploring a majestic waterfall called the Namtok Bua Tong or Sticky Waterfall.
+There are also plenty of elephant sanctuaries, read this article by Thailand Nomads to find the ethical operated ones.

 Most digital nomads in Thailand will choose Chiang Mai as their base mainly because it’s much more peaceful than Bangkok.
 And with an average cost of living of $916 per month, it’s much cheaper to live here than in many other places in Thailand.
 Best of all, accommodations are very affordable, and you could rent a one-bedroom studio apartment in the city centre for less than $300!